Equal Pay Registration Certificate (EPRC) - FAQS

 2. Businesses that are not required to file an Annual Employer Information Report EEO-1 with the Equal Employment Opportunity Commission.

-3. State of Illinois Government agencies.
-Government Agency includes the State of Illinois, any state officer, department, or agency, any unit of local government, and any public school district
+3. State of Illinois government agencies, including the State of Illinois, any State officer, department, or agency, any unit of local government, and any public school district.

-5. Any other reasons will be reviewed after an Exemption-Business Name Change Form is submitted.
+Any other reasons will be reviewed after an Exemption/Business Name Change Form is submitted.

 The Illinois Equal Pay Act allows currently employed individuals to request anonymized data for the pay rates of employees in their job title or job classification limited to their employer and limited to county where the employee works.